 Application - In the context of a MSSEI assessment, an application is a set of software and hardware components logically grouped to perform functions that store, process or transmit institutional data.

-Application Coordinator - The person who is most knowledgeable about all the essential parts of the application to be assessed, and is the primary contact person to work with ISP assessment team during the assesssment process.
+Application Coordinator - The person who is most knowledgeable about all the essential parts of the application to be assessed, and is the primary contact person to work with ISO assessment team during the assesssment process.

 Covered Devices - Compliance with baseline data protection profiles is required for all components of information systems used with covered data, regardless of device ownership (e.g., University, 3rd-party vendor, partner institution, individual) or location (e.g., on-site, off-site, cloud).

 The meaning of the phrase "covered device" depends on the specific control in question.
 The Device/Use Categories for which a control is required, "future" or recommended are “covered devices.”

 Data Protection Levels - The data protection levels are a set of categories, defined in Data Classification Standard, for assessing data sensitivity, measured by the adverse business impact a breach of the data would have upon the campus.

 Institutional Device - Stores of 500 or more records of structured or unstructured* protection level 2 data.
 OR Servers that store, process or transmit protection level 2 data.
 This includes database servers, application servers, web front-end servers, back-up and storage systems and any systems that provide authentication, authorization or configuration management for those systems.

 Privileged Access Device - Any device where credentials are used to provide privileged access (super user, root, administrator, database administrator and equivalent) to an institutional protection level 2 device (physical, logical and virtual devices included).

 Security Control - A set of security procedures and tools used to meet a defined set of security requirements.